scholarslab/scholarslab.github.io/README.md

 # Scholarslab.org
 The code that forms our [ScholarsLab.org]() site, and stuff related to improving the site (documentation, issue list of future work)

+There's a [homepage for all our SLab.org-related documentation here](https://github.com/scholarslab/scholarslab.org/blob/master/docs/README.md), but we've tried to also cover the most frequently useful info below.

-We've tried to cover stuff below, but definitely feel free to either ask any questions in the SLab Slack #slab-org channel, or talk with Amanda.
+**Want help?** Definitely feel free to either ask any questions in the SLab Slack #slab-org channel, or talk with Amanda.
 (It's fine if you haven't read through all the documentation below first—there's a lot, but that makes it harder to quickly find answers and we're happy to point you to what you need.)

 ## Table of Contents